isfar17/Flask-blog-app-using-Flask-Blueprint/README.md

 Then I created blog/templates/blog and pasted html files into them.We created templates/blog folder to avoid collision between the apps.
 If we did not put the inside folder, flask would search in default  ```templates``` folder for the templates. since we are in different app, so we define our templates folder like this.
-And put assts,css,js into static folder(after creating).I created an ```__init__.py``` file under myproject folder to configure everything. ```main.py``` file will only run the whole project.
+And put assts,css,js into static folder(after creating).I created an ```__init__.py``` file under project folder to configure everything. ```main.py``` file will only run the whole project.
 Inside the blog app, i created another views.py file to route all the urls to their paths.
 ```
 -> Project -1
-      -> myproject
+      -> project
        |   -> blog
               |-> static
        |             ->assets
               |      ->css
        |             ->js
-              | -> templates
+              | -> templates                  project and main.py file should be in the same directory, not one inside another
-       |             | -> blog
+       |             | -> blog                for better understaing, the bar signs are used to show the foldre/files under a folder
               |          ->index.html
        |             |    ->contact.html
               |          ->about.html